 5. Head Tracking

 Head tracking is when a device follows and tracks your head movements throughout your virtual reality training programs or virtual reality experience.
 Most VR headsets these days comes with some form of head tracking in order to correctly adjust the visual output to your point of view.
 In short, when you look around in a VR experience, the video moves with you.

 Similarly, eye tracking is when eye movement is tracked instead of head movement.
 Eye-tracking analytics can provide valuable insights into a user’s attention while in the VR experience.
 What are users focusing on?
 Which detail generates the biggest reaction?
 Which the most positive or negative?

 A heatmap is an analytical tool used to show what a user is looking at within a VR experience.
 It is based on a system of color-coding such as red (“hot”) to blue or green (“cold”) that maps out the focus of the user’s attention.
 In the context of websites, heatmaps identify areas of interest by measuring cursor movement or clicks.
 On the other hand, heatmaps in VR usually map the patterns of the user’s gaze.

 This refers to what is done to a video to make it appear three-dimensional.
 Using two different images to simulate and create the illusion of depth in the image, it makes the VR experiences feel much more immersive and natural than monoscopic videos.

-To create a VR experience, 360 video is captured using several cameras.
+To create a Virtual Reality training video or VR experience, 360 video is captured using several cameras.
 These shots are then “stitched” together in post-production to create a complete 360-degree experience.
 A good VR experience should have zero to none seams as stitching errors pull viewers out of an experience.